 Once each debt is paid, you move down to the next highest interest rate one, again, using the money you were paying towards the last debt, and do the same.
 So on and so on until all the debts are paid.

 Both have pros and cons which we detail in the article.
 Spoiler, though, the stacking method will save you more in interest charges.

 Cut your expenses.

 Now that the debts are under control, you need to tackle expenses.
 I won’t lie, this part is going to suck.
-You may need to move in with family or get a roommate or move to a cheaper place because housing is typically our biggest expense.
+You may need to move in with family, get a roommate, or move to a cheaper place because housing is typically our biggest expense.

 Anything that is not an absolute necessity has to go.
 Cable, Netflix, the gym.
 All of it, gone.
 Every penny you save goes to getting out of debt.
 Sell anything you can.